yatel-bi/webpage/source/pubs.rst

     @article{}

-Yatel is developed at Software Investigation Laboratory, System Engineering Department, `UTN-FRC <http://www.frc.utn.edu.ar/>`_, Argentina, together with open source community.
+Yatel is developed at the Software Investigation Laboratory from System Engineering Department at `UTN-FRC <http://www.frc.utn.edu.ar/>`_, Argentina, together with the open source community.

 As Yatel is also an open source project, do not forget to also satisfy :ref:`license <license>` conditions.